 Just a quick personal note here.

 Many of my posts are about the loved ones I have lost over the years.
 I try to write about their deaths objectively, with as little self-pity as possible, which is probably not possible.
 They are all gone.
-I am the soul survivor.
+I am the sole survivor.

 The hardest of all was the death last Christmas of my wife.
 She helped me through the other losses, especially the death of my son.
 And now she is gone.